Can a Process Server Leave Papers at Your Door in New Jersey? A Comprehensive Guide

 Frequently Asked Questions (FAQs)

-Q1: How many attempts at personal service are required before door drop?
+Q1: How many attempts at personal service are required?

 Courts typically expect at least three attempts at different times (morning, midday, evening) on different days.
 The affidavit must clearly describe each attempt.